Why I moved to Serbia as a digital nomad and remote worker.

 In Serbia, everyone speaks English.
 The same goes for other countries in the Balkans, like Croatia, Macedonia, Montenegro, etc. This makes it easy to travel around the region as a remote worker, especially as Croatia’s digital nomad visa is only a few steps away from being official.

 You can truly get by speaking English and barely knowing the language.
-But if you do want to make that effort, which you totally should, I would start by watching introductory Youtube videos to understand basic everyday phrases.
+But if you do want to make that effort, which you totally should, I would start by watching introductory YouTube videos to understand basic everyday phrases.

 If you want to achieve a more moderate level of speaking, you can take two or three month’s worth of classes through a website like Preply.
 That’s what I did when I moved here.
-If you just want to be able to communicate with taxi drivers, waiters, ask for directions and other essential things, you can simply get a phrasebook for Eastern European languages
+If you just want to be able to communicate with taxi drivers, and waiters, ask for directions, and other essential things, you can simply get a phrasebook for Eastern European languages

 I know there is also a lot of confusion about the languages of the region.
-Basically, Serbia, Montenegro, Croatia and Bosnia and Herzegovina technically all speak the same language.
+Basically, Serbia, Montenegro, Croatia, and Bosnia and Herzegovina technically all speak the same language.
 The dialects however vary from region to region.

 It’s kind of similar to how Americans all speak English, but the dialect of English that Americans speak in southern states is slightly different.